 4. Vanguard Cleaning Systems

-Both master and unit franchises are available.
-The number of locations has fallen in recent years to a total of 2,375, of which 11 are company-owned and 23 of which are located outside the U.S.
+Founded by Mark Salek in 1988 and franchising since then, the number of locations has fallen in recent years from a high of 5,274 in 2011 to the current total of 1,746 (a decline of 292 from the previous year’s total of 2,038), none of which are company-owned and 48 of which are located outside the US.

 8. Buildingstars International